robotmarvin42/ud036_StarterCode/README.md

 ### Quick Start ###
-1. Copy all files into one directory location.
+1. Download .zip file, extract, and open folder location.
+2. Double-click _entertainment_center_ to see website generated.
-2. Right-click and open entertainment center in IDLE
+3. Right-click and edit _entertainment_center_ in IDLE
-3. Press F5 to run program
+4. Select _Run_ then _Run Module_ from the dropdown menu.
+5. View the printed statements in shell to confirm unique instance variables.
-4. Enjoy the website!
+6. Enjoy the website!

 ### Supported Versions ###
 This code runs on Python 2.7.13.